 In the event that nursing home abuse or neglect results in serious injury or death to your loved one you should promptly consult a Pennsylvania Nursing Home Injury Lawyer to protect their legal rights.

-Brent Wieand is a nursing home abuse attorney in Philadelphia who is proud to represent the rights of seniors throughout Pennsylvania and New Jersey.
+Brent Wieand is a nursing home lawyer in Philadelphia, PA who is proud to represent the rights of seniors throughout Pennsylvania and New Jersey with his PA nursing home law firm.
 He offers free legal consultations to nursing home residents and their family members.
-Call him today at 1(800)481-5206 or fill out a description of your claim in the online contact form.
+Call him today at 1(888) 789-3161 or fill out a description of your claim in the online contact form.